wytan01/Fetch-Challenge/README.md

     - Project should compile using the latest version of Xcode.

 ## Disclaimer
 I am not very fluent in SwiftUI as I normally use UI Kit when coding in Swift.
 However, I wanted to try out Swift UI since it was preferred over UI Kit and to give myself a challenge.
 As such, I followed many tutorials/Stack Overflow posts and tried to list most of the resources I have used below.
-I

 ## Resources
 - https://www.hackingwithswift.com/quick-start/swiftui/swiftui-tutorial-building-a-complete-project